Update as of May 31, 2020:

 I feel that most South Asians only care about racism when one of us is called a racial slur or treated differently because of our ethnicity.
 Even so, our solidarity with black victims of systemic racism tends to be performative and there is plenty of anti-black sentiment to go around in our community.
 In the six years since I wrote the essay on Mike Brown, I have seen a mild positive change in the South Asian community with regards to fixing our anti-black perceptions, though we could be doing better.

 We need to be speaking out more, and not just on social media.
-When I was 18, I was so vocal about prejudice and systemic injustice on Twitter and Instagram.
-But I eventually realized that my words have more weight and are more helpful when I use them in real life.
+When I was 18, I used to be so vocal about prejudice and systemic injustice on Twitter and Instagram.
+But I eventually realized that my words bear more weight when I use them in real life.
 It took time to develop the courage to speak out against ignorance when I see it in person.
-However, it’s the little things we do in our everyday lives that build up to make a wider impact.
-Even so, it’s important to never forget that systemic racism is everywhere.
-One must approach the world with a keen and perceptive eye.
+It’s marred by awkward silence after heated discussions with family members and broken friendships over recurrent problematic behavior.
+Even so, systemic racism is everywhere.
+We must approach the world with a keen and perceptive eye, and continue to question everything around us.
+Sometimes, this type of thinking can turn you into a killjoy; however, it’s these little things that we we do in our everyday lives that snowball into gradual social change.

-Lastly, the best way to fight systemic racism is to support minorities with your money.
-One is an advocate for the black community when they help build it up.
-That means hiring black employees and giving black businesses your money.
-Yes, it’s important to support South Asian entrepreneurs, but have that same energy for other minorities.
-Most importantly, listen to the black community.
+Lastly, the best way to fight systemic racism is to support minorities with our money.
+We advocate for the black community when we help build it up.
+That means hiring black employees and giving black businesses our money.
+Yes, it’s important to support South Asian entrepreneurs, but let’s have that same energy for other minorities.
+Most importantly, let’s listen to the black community.
 Learn and promote black educators, activists, and nonprofits.
 The black community supports so many other minorities, but that goodwill is often not returned.

 Overall, I’m not sure what to think about Brown’s case anymore.
 There is so much ambiguity when one considers the intersectionality of race, gender, and class.
 I am even more uncertain about the aftermath of the murder trial and the effectiveness of the Black Lives Matter movement.
 Since Mike Brown, there have been hundreds of police-related deaths in the black community, and even more tragic stories of white and non-black people of color targeting unarmed black people.